AudioGuard : controlling microphone access on per-process basis

 Intro

-Long-term surveillance hinges critically on microphone capture and recording capabilities, serving as a cornerstone of persistent monitoring operations, whether state-sponsored or not.
-Threat actors can silently harvest sensitive intelligence from team meetings, voice chats, and internal discussions as long as the endpoint has a microphone device connected to it, providing access to organizational insights.
-In this blogpost, our goal is to uncover the internals behind the audio subsystem on Windows, and design a protection solution that will prompt the user whenever a process is attempting to capture microphone input, allowing them to permit or deny the access.
+Long-term surveillance hinges (among other things) on microphone capture and recording capabilities, serving as a cornerstone of persistent monitoring operations.
+Threat actors can silently harvest sensitive intelligence from team meetings, voice chats, and internal discussions - providing access to organizational insights.
+In this blogpost, our goal is to uncover the internals behind the audio subsystem on Windows, and design a protection solution with the capability of controlling microphone access on a per-process basis.
+All sources can be found here

 Some KS terminology